 1882: Manet's last major work, The Bar at the Folies Bergere, is exhibited at the Salon.
 The reviews are mainly negative.

-1883: Manet dies of syphilis; Monet moves to Giverny; Monet's solo show at Durand-Ruel's Paris gallery produces favourable reviews.
-Durand-Ruel holds a number of other solo shows: Renoir (April); Pissarro (May); and Sisley (June).
+1883: Manet dies of syphilis; Monet moves to Giverny; and Monet's solo show at Durand-Ruel's Paris gallery produces favourable reviews.
+As a result, Durand-Ruel holds a number of further solo shows: Renoir (April); Pissarro (May); and Sisley (June).

 1883: The first major exhibition of impressionist work is held in America.
 Over the next decades, America was the key market for the sale of impressionist works.